0xProject/0x-protocol-specification/V2-Specification.md

 /// @param orders Array of order specifications.
 /// @param takerAssetFillAmounts Array of desired amounts of takerAsset to sell in orders.
-/// @param signatures Proofs that orders have been created by makers. function batchFillOrders(
+/// @param signatures Proofs that orders have been created by makers.
+/// @return Amounts filled and fees paid by makers and taker.
+///         NOTE: makerAssetFilledAmount and takerAssetFilledAmount may include amounts filled of different assets. function batchFillOrders(
     Order[] memory orders,
     uint256[] memory takerAssetFillAmounts,
     bytes[] memory signatures
 )
     public;
+    returns (FillResults memory totalFillResults)
 ```

 ### batchFillOrKillOrders